dot-Sean/SysAdminTools-1/README.md

 Prompts for an IP address entry, and searches your iptables chain
 for a matching entry.
 If a match is found, delete option is then
 made available, based on listing ID.

+***

+## NEWIP.py

+USAGE: newip.py

+Using the Twilio service, this will SMS your new IP address.
+Helpful when your
+ISP changes your IP without notice.
+Setting this script on a cron can be a good
+use, as verification of IP change can trigger the SMS.